TCS Q4 earnings: Net profit rises 12%, revenue at Rs 70,698 crore - BusinessToday

 TCS Q4 earnings: IT major Tata Consultancy Services Ltd (TCS) on Thursday reported a 12.12 per cent year-on-year (YoY) rise in its consolidated net profit for the fourth quarter of the current fiscal.
 During the quarter under review, profit came at Rs 13,784 crore against Rs 12,293 crore in the year-ago period.
+On a quarter on quarter basis, net profit rose 29% from Rs 10,720 crore.

 The IT bellwether's revenue from operations rose 9.64 per cent to Rs 70,698 crore in Q4FY26 compared to Rs 64,479 crore in the corresponding period last year.
+Revenue too rose 5.38% from Rs 67,087 crore on a quarter on quarter basis.

 The board of the firm also declared a final dividend of Rs 31 per equity share, which carries a face value of Re 1 each.